msankar/prodmlops/deploy_ml_models_in_prod/week4/README.md

-# Model Management and Delivery
+# Model Monitoring and Logging

 * Manage, monitor and audit your projects during their entire lifecycle
 * Establish procedures to detect model decay and prevent reduced accuracy